ppy/osu-wiki/wiki/Beatmaps/en.md

 Graveyarded beatmaps use the question mark icon (![Question mark icon](/wiki/shared/status/graveyard.png)) in the song select screen.

-These beatmaps were initally [pending](#pending), but are moved to this status because they have not been updated or its thread post was inactive for 4 weeks.
+These beatmaps were initially [pending](#pending), but are moved to this status because they have not been updated or its thread post was inactive for 4 weeks.
 These beatmaps cannot be updated until the [mapper](/wiki/mapper) revives it by clicking the `Revive Beatmap` link in their profile, under the category `Beatmaps`.

 All graveyarded beatmaps do not affect user statistics.